 <div class="jumbotron"> <h1>ASP.NET in Azure!</h1> <p class="lead">This is a simple app that we’ve built that demonstrates how to deploy a .NET app to Azure App Service.</p> </div>

-To redeploy to Azure, right-click your myFirstAzureWebApp project in Solution Explorer and select Publish.
+To redeploy to Azure, right-click the myFirstAzureWebApp project in Solution Explorer and select Publish.

-Go to the Azure portal to take a look at the web app you just created.
+Go to the Azure portal to manage the web app.

-From the left menu, click App Services, then click the name of your Azure web app.
+From the left menu, select App Services, and then select the name of your Azure web app.

-By default, your web app's blade shows the Overview page.
-This page gives you a view of how your app is doing.
-Here, you can also perform basic management tasks like browse, stop, start, restart, and delete.
+You see your web app's Overview page.
+Here, you can perform basic management tasks like browse, stop, start, restart, and delete.

 Clean up resources